justnonamenoname/lifeticle/readme.txt

 CEMI theory

-The electromagnetic CEMI theory makes certain correspondences/similarities with the lifeticle theory:
+The electromagnetic conscious CEMI theory (Conscious Electromagnetic Information) makes certain correspondences/similarities with the lifeticle theory:
 1) Phenomenal consciousness is not located in neurons
 2) The 3rd method of generating qualia
 3) Solving qualia size (the issue is discussed in the section on the connection between qualia and the brain)